BA (Hons) Design for Art Direction students prepare for final year shows

 Pixie: I’ve learned to communicate succinctly to others about my projects through methods that better suit me (such as writings or concept boards).
 I’ve never expected research and critical theories to become such a crucial part of my practice.

-Jam: Writing was never my favorite practice, nor my best.
+Jam: Writing was never my favourite practice, nor my best.
 But through this course, I have been encouraged to use writing as a tool to imagine and to create things that wouldn’t be possible in the world that we live in.
 I’ve also been shown that academic writing doesn’t have to be dry and inaccessible, it can be really enjoyable and enabling.

 What have you enjoyed most about the course and LCC?